-16. greater than the proportion of the company's share capital represented by those directors to the rest of the capital.
+16. That the number of proprietary directors as a percentage of the total number of non-executive directors should not be greater than the proportion of the company's share capital represented by those directors to the rest of the capital.